You can query your rateable value by contacting your assessor. There's no charge for any information they provide.

 Your agreement should clearly state what fees are payable to the agent and if these are affected if your rates bill isn't reduced.

 Members of the Royal Institution of Chartered Surveyors (RICS) or the Institute of Revenues, Rating and Valuation (IRRV) must follow a rating consultancy code of practice.
-You can also get a free 30 minute consultation with a local rating surveyor by calling the RICS Enquiry Line on 0870 333 1600.
+You can contact RICS or one of their members for advice from a local chartered surveyor.

 There is a problem